 Details: 209 Westbourne Park Road, W11 1EA

-Some of the standouts at the opening include anchovies wrapped in a parcel of sage leaves & fried to make delicate little fritti; a ravishing plate of La Latteria stacciatella served with stonefruit, soft herbs, and olive oil; and slices of succulent lamb rump with goat curd, chilli, and mint.
+Some of the standouts at the opening included anchovies wrapped in a parcel of sage leaves & fried to make delicate little fritti; a ravishing plate of La Latteria stracciatella served with stonefruit, soft herbs, and olive oil; and slices of succulent lamb rump with goat curd, chilli, and mint.
 But the winner?
 Is the mackerel bolognese with squid ink linguine and a heap of crunchy pangrattato…

 Details: Coe House, 2-4 Warwick Ln, W14 8FN

 There’s no hot tub here.
 We’ll just get that one out of the way early.
 But misleading name aside, the rest of the The Big Mama Group’s (Gloria, Ave Mario, Circolo Popolare) latest flamboyant, ridiculously-fun and slightly (okay, very) over-the-top Italian restaurant delivers on all fronts.
 It’s housed in a huge old bank – now overgrown with trees, plants, red banquettes and about a million other loud design touches – where you can eat pasta from a giant wheel of pecorino cheese, and chocolate fondue that’s been made with half a kilo of Grand Cru Dark Valrhona.